The APHRC Effect: Lessons Learnt from my APHRC Internship Experience

 By Ann Kigondu

-While searching for internship opportunities, I came across an advertisement for an internship at the African Population and Health Research Center (APHRC).
-Like any eager job seeker, I wanted to learn more about the organization before submitting my application.
+While searching for internship opportunities, I came across an internship advertisement from the African Population and Health Research Center (APHRC).
+Like any eager job seeker, I wanted to learn more about the organization before applying.

 Beyond DREAMS, I was inspired by APHRC’s broader efforts, particularly in HIV prevention and care, and their commitment to addressing pressing social and health challenges across Africa.
 The idea of joining an organization making such a tangible difference deeply motivated me, and I knew I had to apply for the internship.